 I will use an example to explain the theorem.
 Let’s consider a pendulum, and suppose that we aim to find its period (i.e. the time that the pendulum takes to complete an oscillation).
 Our purpose is to find an equation describing how the period depends on the physical quantities involved.

 If you prefer, you can contact me by email: m.lopes @ exeter.ac.uk.

-Those of you who read Part 1 of this article may wonder: “so, the bosons are like this, fermions like that, and so what?
+If you read Part 1 of this article you may wonder: “so, the bosons are like this, fermions like that, so what?
 What are the consequences of that?”
 Actually, these particles differ in something very important: while fermions interact with the forces, the bosons mediate the forces!

-Newton introduced the idea of “action at distance” (force at distance) to explain gravity.
+Newton introduced the idea of “action at a distance” (force at a distance) to formulate gravity.
 It was an extremely important concept to understand gravity and later electromagnetism.
-Then, it was discovered that electromagnetism is mediated by the photons (which are bosons), and that the weak and strong force also have their own mediators which are also bosons.
-Interestingly, we are still looking for a boson to mediate gravity (graviton), which constitutes a very important open problem in particle physics (within the Standard Model).
+Then, it was discovered that electromagnetism is mediated by the photons (which are bosons), and that the weak and strong forces also have their own mediators which are also bosons.
+Interestingly, we are still looking for a boson to mediate gravity (the graviton), which constitutes a very important open problem in particle physics (within the Standard Model).
 In fact, the Standard Model is not compatible with the graviton, because this particle brings some contractions into the model.
-The most famous theory to solve these (and other) problems is the String Theory (which I will talk about in another article).
+The most famous theory to solve these (and other) problems is String Theory (which I will talk about in another article).